Docs › Writing Studio › Restore the whole book or a single file

 How

-- Right-click the file in the file tree → "Restore only this file to current"
+- Right-click the file in the file tree → "History"

 - That file reverts to the older content; everything else stays